8-15-24 New York Good Cause Eviction Law (effective as of April 20, 2024)

 A tenant cannot waive their right to the protections of the Good Cause Eviction Law.
 Any agreement attempting to waive a tenant’s rights under the law is deemed void as against public policy.

-The Good Cause Eviction Law Notice requirement takes effect on August 18, 2024.
+The Good Cause Eviction Law Notice requirement is effective starting August 18, 2024.
 Many municipalities across the state, including the City of Rochester, may soon adopt the law and, if so, the same requirements stated above will apply.

 Impact